• Skip to main content

 Bo and Tate on the run

-If your asking why someone convicted of murder makes a good guardian for a child the answer would be that he is the child’s father and he’s probably not guilty.
-Tate doesn’t know about Bo and Winter is taking his sweet ass time telling him which I find off putting.
+If you’re asking why someone convicted of murder makes a good guardian for a child the answer would be that he is the child’s father and he’s probably not guilty.
+Tate doesn’t know about Bo and Winter is taking his sweet ass time telling him which I find off-putting.
 Having sprung him out of prison and set his life on a path where he cannot rest the decent thing to do would be to say by the ‘way she’s your kid.’

 Have you watched Believe?
 Are you a believer?